Dublin Arts Council Mission Statement

 Dublin Arts Council engages the community, cultivates creativity and fosters life-long learning through the arts.

-Dublin Arts Council began in 1983 as an ad-hoc committee to bring the Columbus Symphony Orchestra to the dedication of Scioto Park.
-The success of this activity encouraged the committee to form Dublin Arts Council.
+Dublin Arts Council (DAC) was founded in 1983 as an ad hoc committee to bring the Columbus Symphony Orchestra to the dedication of Dublin’s Scioto Park.
+The success of this activity encouraged the committee to form DAC, which was incorporated in 1984.

 Awards and Recognition